core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'unprotected' field MUST additionally include the following parameter:

-    - CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the endpoint using its own private key as described in Appendix A.2 of {{RFC8152}}.
+    - CounterSignature0 : its value is set to the counter signature of the COSE object, computed by the sender using its own private key as described in Appendix A.2 of {{RFC8152}}.
 In particular, the Sig_structure contains the external_aad as defined above and the ciphertext of the COSE_Encrypt0 object as payload.

 <!--    The presence of the CounterSignature0 is explicitly signaled, by using one of the reserved significant bit of the first byte of flag bits in the value of the OSCORE Option (see Section 6.1 of {{I-D.ietf-core-object-security}}).